willcrichton/rust-book/src/ch04-03-fixing-ownership-errors.md

 ### Fixing a Safe Program: Mutating Different Tuple Fields

 The above examples are cases where a program is unsafe.
 Rust may also reject safe programs.
 One common issue is that Rust tries to track permissions at a fine-grained level.
-However, Rust may conflate two different paths as the same path.
+However, Rust may conflate two different places as the same place.

 Let's first look at an example of fine-grained permission tracking that passes the borrow checker.
 This program shows how you can borrow one field of a tuple, and write to a different field of the same tuple: